devangdayal/Climate-Change-Analysis/README.md

 data.isnull().sum()
 ```

-<em>Note: There exist few Null values.</em>
+<u>Note: There exist few Null values.</u>
 <p>
 Many real world datasets contain missing values, often encoded as blanks, NaNs or other placeholders.

-  - A basic strategy to use incomplete datasets is to discard entire rows and/or columns
+  * A basic strategy to use incomplete datasets is to discard entire rows and/or columns
-  containing missing values or NaN
+    containing missing values or NaN.
-  - Another Strategy is to use Imputer Class, it replaces the empty/null values with the mean, median or most frequent
+  * Another Strategy is to use Imputer Class, it replaces the empty/null values with the       mean, median or most frequent

 Since, the dataset is quite large, so we will be dropping the null records
 </p>